SamWalker++: recommendation with informative sampling strategy: Preliminaries

 \subsection{Problem definition}

 Suppose we have a recommender system with user set $U$ (including $n$ users) and item set $I$ (including $m$ items).
 The implicit feedback data is represented as $n \times m$ matrix $X$ with entries $x_{ui}$ denoting whether or not the user $u$ has interacted with (e.g. consume\footnote{Throughout the paper, we will use the term consume to denote any kind of implicit interaction, unless otherwise stated.}) the item $i$.
 Social information represented as $n \times n$ matrix $T$, with $T_{ij}$ indicating connection between user $i$ and $j$.
 Also, $\mathcal T_u$ denotes the set of the connected social friends (direct neighbors) of the user $u$.
 The task of a recommender system can be stated as follow: recommending items for each user that are most likely to be consumed by him.
+The notations of this work are summarized in Table \ref{notation}.